 About

-At the Almeida Theatre, he served as a Young Producer for Rebecca Frecknall’s Romeo and Juliet supporting new creative engagement initiatives.
+At the Almeida Theatre, Louis served as a Young Producer for Rebecca Frecknall’s Romeo and Juliet supporting new creative engagement initiatives.
 His screen work includes starring in two short films premiered at the BFI and voicing Kacey in the forthcoming animated series The Norman Show.

 In 2025, Louis was accepted onto Creative Access’ Thrive programme and began his MFA at the Royal Conservatoire of Scotland, where he is a scholarship recipient.
+He recently made his directorial debut with Cairn, an independently produced short film created whilst undertaking a 100-mile journey through the Scottish Highlands, for which he served as director, producer, writer, actor and editor, navigating the project from development through post-production.

 Theatre Credits